 The Philosophy Club discusses a wide range of philosophical topics, so far including free will, morality, existentialism, the philosophy of science, and others.
 Participants decide together what topics they would like to discuss, and everyone gets a chance to share their opinions in an intellectually stimulating atmosphere of open-mindedness, civility and mutual respect.

 The Students Teach Students' scheme invites strong students to coach weaker students for free.
 The school issues community service certificates to any students who teach at least 30 hours.
 Both the student teachers and their pupils benefit from this scheme in a number of ways.
 Future teachers gain their first teaching practice while students with weaknesses receive help from fellow-students without placing a financial burden on their parents.

 Ball Committee and charitable events

 The annual School Ball is organised entirely by students.
-Being part of the organising committee students learn to work in a team, face challenges, work to a budget, find creative solutions and meet deadlines.
+As members of the organising committee, students learn to work in a team, face challenges, work to a budget, find creative solutions and meet deadlines.
 Students are encouraged to take part in a number of fund-raising events and are sensitised to the problems of the larger community surrounding the school.